elidianesampaiotrabuco/ABNCGReimagined/README.md

 MrDrNose: Creator of Advanced Education with Viktor Strobovski and Doggos (Doggos is a replacement for Shopkeeper Eyebrow.)
 (The song file name used for the "Run." screen is the same as the Gemetry Trash, since it is a placeholder.) <br/>
 Cuzsie and Ronezkj15: Raldi's Crackhouse ("69" number reference) <br/>
 Microsoft: Windows 10 (Profile button) <br/>
-Alejandro Paul: Newbery Sans font (Used for the Featured label) Baggy Cat Ltd: At Dead of Night (Hugo Punch’s Stage Performance Theme used as the song for the loading screen, which will be in 0.1.6) (The audio file is downloaded from a video on YouTube (https://www.youtube.com/watch?v=ztwptTT-ozM) via 4K Video Downloader Plus.)
+Alejandro Paul: Newbery Sans font (Used for the Featured label) <br/>
+Baggy Cat Ltd: At Dead of Night (Hugo Punch’s Stage Performance Theme used as the song for the loading screen, which will be in 0.1.6) (The audio file is downloaded from a video on YouTube (https://www.youtube.com/watch?v=ztwptTT-ozM) via 4K Video Downloader Plus.) <br/>
+Nickelodeon: SpongeBob SquarePants ("Hi, I'm SpongeBob!" quote)
 <br/><br/>
 0.1.52 will be a demo of 0.1.6 (not the bugfixes cuz i'm too lazy)